 Colic is extreme crying in a baby between 3 weeks and 3 months of age.
 Doctors may diagnose colic when a baby is healthy but cries more than 3 hours a day, more than 3 days a week, for more than 3 weeks.
 The crying is often more intense than normal crying.

 It can be very hard to calm a baby after a session of colic has started.
 Home treatment will not cure colic, but it may help your baby cry less hard and less often.
-Try each comfort measure listed below for a brief time to see what works best.
+Try different ways to comfort your baby to see what works best.
 If nothing works, put your baby in a crib and stay close by.
 Try again after about 5 minutes.
 Babies usually grow out of colic by about 3 months of age.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.